LeukoSEQ: Whole Genome Sequencing for Unsolved Leukodystrophies

 The Myelin Disorders Bioregistry Project (MDBP) can be thought of as a "biological database" for leukodystrophies.
-It was launched over a decade ago by Dr. Adeline Vanderver at Children's National in Washington D.C. and has since enrolled over 1,000 individuals affected with white matter disorders.
+It was launched over a decade ago by Dr. Adeline Vanderver at Children's National in Washington D.C. and has since moved to its permanent home at the Children's Hospital of Philadelphia (CHOP).
+The study has enrolled over 1,000 individuals affected with white matter disorders and continues to grow on a weekly basis.
 Given that white matter disorders are exceedingly rare, the bioregistry has served as central research hub for researchers in the field.
 Indeed, many of the groundbreaking discoveries that have been made within the field were facilitated by this bioregistry.

-*Site visit not required for participation.
+*Site visit is not required for participation.
 Open to candidates worldwide.

 Longitudinal Natural History Study of Patients With Peroxisome Biogenesis Disorders (PBD)